jes2ica/coursera/design-and-analysis-of-algorithms/course2/week1/notes.md

   - Straightforward Solution
     - Note: every directed acyclic graph has a sink vertex
     - Reason: if not, can keep falling outgoing arcs to produce a directed cycle.
+    - To compute topological ordering:
+      - let v be a sink vertex of G
+      - set f(v) = n
+      - recurse on G-{v}
+    - Why does it work?
+      - when v is assigned to the position i (sink vertex), all outgoing arcs already deleted => all lead to later verices in ordering.
+  - Topological Sort via DFS (Slick)
+    - DFS(graph G, start vertex s)
+      - mark s explored
+      - for every edge (s, v):
+        - if v not yet explored
+          - DFS(G, v)
+      - set f(s) = current_label
+      - current_label--
+    - DFS-Loop(graph G)
+      - mark all nodes unexplored
+      - current_label=n
+        - to keep track of ordering
+      - for each vertex v belonging to G:
+        - if v not yet explored // in some previous DFS call
+          - DFS(G, v)
 - *Application: Strong connected components of directed graphs*